Cult of personality: North Korea

-The North Korean cult of personality surrounding its ruling family, the Kim family, has existed for decades and can be found in many examples of North Korean culture.
+The cult of personality which surrounds North Korea's ruling family, the Kim family, has existed for decades and it can be found in many aspects of North Korean culture.
 Although not acknowledged by the North Korean government, many defectors and Western visitors state there are often stiff penalties for those who criticize or do not show "proper" respect for the regime.
-The personality cult began soon after Kim Il-sung took power in 1948, and was greatly expanded after his death in 1994.
+The personality cult began soon after Kim Il Sung took power in 1948, and was greatly expanded after his death in 1994.

-The pervasiveness and extreme nature of North Korea's personality cult surpasses that of even Joseph Stalin or Mao Zedong.
+The pervasiveness and the extreme nature of North Korea's personality cult surpasses those of Joseph Stalin and Mao Zedong.
 The cult is also marked by the intensity of the people's feelings for and devotion to their leaders, and the key role played by a Confucianized ideology of familism both in maintaining the cult and thereby in sustaining the regime itself.
 The North Korean cult of personality is a large part of Juche and totalitarianism.

+Yakov Novichenko, a Soviet military officer who saved Kim Il Sung's life on 1 May 1946, is reported to also have developed a cult of personality around 1984.
+He is considered the only non-Korean to have developed a cult of personality there.